piantado/LOTlib/doc/tutorial.rst

 		>>> import LOTlib

 Once you've successfully installed LOTlib, it's time to go through some examples to see LOTlib's power.
-I suggest starting with a simple demo that shows how to set up a PCFG_ with LOTlib, and how to evaluate it.
-Please see
+I suggest starting with a simple demo that shows how to set up a PCFG_ with LOTlib, and how to evaluate it:
+1. In your favorite text editor, open up FunctionNodeDemo.py in the LOTlib/LOTlib/Examples directory.
+2. Go through the in-text comments in FunctionNodeDemo.py.
+This will guide you through how to initialize a PCFG, how to add rules to the PCFG, and then how to evaulate the PCFG (i.e. how to generate expressions with it).

 .. _PCFG: http://en.wikipedia.org/wiki/Stochastic_context-free_grammar